 On the other hand, if you’re an advanced player or coaching professional and want to drill different shots repeatedly, then a multi-spin robot may be more suitable as it can change the spin with each ball.

 Table Tennis Robot Randomized play

-You can set your table tennis robot to deliver shots at a random sequence.
+You can set your table tennis robot to deliver shots in a random sequence.
 This can be randomized spin, speed, or placement.
 You can select everything at random; this will help you prepare for the big leagues.

 Entry-level table tennis robots might not have too many randomized options.
-We recommend the top-of-the-line table tennis robots for that.
+We recommend top-of-the-line table tennis robots for that.

-Some robots (mainly mid-range or top-of-the-range) will come with a ball recycling facility, which is basically a collection net that funnels the ball back into the robot.
+Some robots (mainly mid-range or top-of-the-range) will come with a ball recycling facility, which is a collection net that funnels the ball back into the robot.
 This means that you don’t have to keep stopping to reload the robot.
-You can have continuous play.
+You can have a continuous play.

 How to play with table tennis robot – FAQs